Electrophysiological (EP) studies

 If the cause of your abnormal heart

-rhythm is found, the doctor may be able to treat the problem
+rhythm is found, the doctor will sometimes want to treat

 Are there any risks?

 An EP study does involve a very small amount of risk.
 Your